NithishNithi/Crop-and-Fertilizer-Recommendation/README.md

 # Crop-and-Fertilizer-Recommendation
-This is a System which will help full to new to farming.
+This is a System which will helpful to new to farmers.
 It reduces the Difficulty.
+It gives good yielding
+It test the soil and gives Crop recommendation according to the soil Nutrients